mpodolinsky/ELENDIL-Environment/README.md

 - **Multi-Agent Sequential Stepping**: Agents take turns acting using PettingZoo's AEC interface
 - **Dynamic Target Movement**: Moving target that changes position each step
 - **Dual Obstacle System**:
-  - Physical obstacles block agent movement
+  - Physical obstacles (dark gray) block agent movement
-  - Visual obstacles block ObserverAgent view but not movement (simulating buildings/cover)
+  - Visual obstacles (light blue with stripes) block ObserverAgent view but not movement (simulating buildings/cover)
 - **FOV-Based Observations**: Agents see only their local field-of-view, not the entire grid
 - **Individual Rewards**: Each agent receives rewards based on their own FOV detection
+- **Flexible Agent Configuration**:
+  - Configure agents via YAML files or inline dictionaries
+  - Automatic agent type detection
+  - Support for any number and mix of agent types
+  - No need to pre-instantiate agents in external repositories

 ### Agent Architecture